MicrosoftDocs/msix-docs/msix-src/manage/create-directory.md

 ---

 # Create a directory in any location based on packaged app directory
-In order to satisfy certain requirements, apps may require the files to appear to exist in their existing install directory.
+In order to satisfy certain requirements, apps may require the files to appear in their existing install directory.
 For example, if a particular app was expecting a file in a folder, like C:\Program Files\Contoso; that directory can be modified by the admins.
-So starting in Windows 11, apps can specify a directory outside of the WindowsApps directory and the OS will ensure that files will appear in that location with proper ACLs inherited from the parent directory.
+Starting in Windows 11, apps can specify a directory outside of the WindowsApps directory and the OS will ensure that files will appear in that location with proper ACLs inherited from the parent directory.

 ## Declaring the location of the directory in the manifest
-To enabl this feature, the package will need to declare where to project the files in the package to.
+To enable this feature, the package will need to declare where to project the files in the package to.
 Below is an example

 ```xml
 <Package...>